Campus Bookstore, University of the fraser valley

 2. Make sure that the coursepack original is as “camera ready” as possible with text very clear and words not cut off – this particularly becomes an issue if we have to use other formats for students with disabilities.

-3. Please adhere to the Copying Guidelines.
+3. Please adhere to the Copying Guidelines (below).
 They are a legal requirement and are not flexible.
-If a transactional license/permission was obtained, then attach a copy of the transactional permission to your Bibliography.
+If a transactional license/permission was obtained, then attach a copy of the transactional permission to your Copyright Log.

-4. Please send your coursepack directly to the Bookstore before the below deadlines.
+4. Please send your coursepack along with your Copyright Log and signed Statement of Copyright Compliance directly to the Bookstore before the below deadlines.
 Coursepacks submitted after the deadlines may not be available for the course start date.

 July 15th – Fall Term